amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 ![Cloud9 Editing](images/0-c9-2.png)

 On the bottom, you will see a bash shell (Yellow).
 For the remainder of the lab, use this shell to enter all commands.
 You can also customize your Cloud9 environment by changing themes, moving panes around, etc.

-*IMPORTANT: The rest of these steps are specifically to get you familiarized with what you'll be automating.
-If you're comfortable with these already, feel free to skip to [Lab 1]().
-Here's a tl;dr of what you'll be automating:*
-1. Build the monolith image in the monolith folder
-2. Push the image to your monolith ECR repo
-3. Create a task definition for the monolith service
-4. Create a service and register it to your ALB
-5. Test the service

 3\.
 Build the monolith docker image and push to ECR.